zhangzh1328/GatorAnchor/README.md

 - All files must contain the same cells with unique `adata.obs_names`; ATAC/ADT are automatically reordered to match RNA.
 - `adata.X` must contain finite, non-negative counts, with a positive total per cell and at least two features per modality.
-Do not supply DSB, CLR or scaled values.
 - Input requires at least three cells; default neighbourhood settings require more than 30 cells.